joleeee/nous/README.md

 # NOUS - The ultimate keyboard
-Nor(wegian|dic) + United States
+Nor(wegian|dic) + United States.
 Made with scandinavian keyboards in mind.
 Uses both Shift and AltGr to switch keys.

 # Installation
 ```sh